RobeDM/LIBIRWLS/README.md

 You must use the make command using the following parameters:

- - OSX: A boolean variable that tells that you are using OS X operating system.
+ - OSX: A boolean variable that indicates that you are using OS X operating system.
- - CC: To tell where is the gcc compiler that you have installed (macports install software under the path /opt/local/bin/ and homebrew under /usr/local/Cellar/).
+ - CC: The path of the gcc compiler that you have installed (macports install software under the path /opt/local/bin/ and homebrew under /usr/local/Cellar/).
- - VECLIBDIR: To tell where is the veclib library if it is not in the default directory.
+ - VECLIBDIR: To path of veclib if it is not in the default directory.

 For example: